 When it comes to the Z scale, this is one of the smallest model railway scales.
-Its 1:220 and it offers a track gauge of 6.5 mm.
-So it’s a good bit smaller than N, but still
+It’s 1:220 and it offers a track gauge of 6.5 mm. so when comparing Z scale vs N scale it’s a good bit smaller!

 The Z scale of model trains was created by Marklin in 1972, and it operates on 0-10 volts DC.

 You can add a locomotive with digital decoders for comprehensive control.

 On top of that, you have Japanese, North American, and European style structures, tracks and models, or even animal and human figures.

 A lot of people use the Z scale because it’s very distinctive, it stands out of the crowd with incredible details and at the same time, you have a multitude of manufacturers providing these railroads, buildings, figures, and locomotives of this size.